 When using your phone abroad, you can minimise the costs of data roaming charges using the following techniques:

 - Make sure the "data roaming" option is turned off and only switch it back on again when you absolutely need it, for example when you want to pick up your emails.
 The phone's user guide will show you how to do this.

 - Turn off any mail or application "push" settings as an added precaution

 - Only use an available Wi-Fi network to access the internet when you are abroad to avoid charges.
-Your service provider will not charge you for data downloaded this as it is the owner of the network that pays; for example if you use Wi-Fi access from a cafe or hotel.
+Your service provider will not charge you for data downloaded this way as it is the owner of the network that pays; for example if you use Wi-Fi access from a cafe or hotel.
 You will usually need to ask for the password for access and then connect to the Wi-Fi network via the network settings on your phone.

-- You may have to pay a fee for using a Wi-Fi network.
+- You may be charged a small fee for using a Wi-Fi a network.
 The proprietor will inform you of this when you ask for the password to connect

 Using these tips will let you enjoy your time away knowing the final bill will be easy to digest and won’t contain any unexpected extras.